Compound Poisson approximation for regularly varying fields with application to sequence alignment: Introduction

 where random variables $\bz_{i,j} = s(A_i,B_j)$ have negative mean.

-Our main result in this context, strengthens \eqref{eq:Gumb} to convergence in distribution of point processes based on the $S_{i,j}$'s.
-It turns out that, under Assumptions \ref{hypo:negative_drift} and \ref{hypo:E'}, the field $(e^{S_{i,j}})$ is regularly varying, or more precisely in this setting, as $u \toi$,
+{Our main result in this context strengthens \eqref{eq:Gumb} to a convergence in distribution of point processes based on the $S_{i,j}$'s.
+The key observation is that under Assumptions \ref{hypo:negative_drift} and \ref{hypo:E'} the transformed field